Brilliantcrank/airbag-industries/content/post/improving-the-rifts-between-designers-and-project-managers.md

 date = 2021-02-04T09:00:00Z
 description = ""
 tags = ["hardearnedadvice"]
-title = "Improving the rifts between designers and project managers."
+title = "Improving the rifts between designers and project or product managers."

 +++
 Last month my friend Brett Harned and I recorded a session of his podcast _Time Limit_.
 I heart this guy a ton, and I miss working with him daily.
 Brett and I recorded a limited session program called Sprints & Milestones.
 So, it felt good to get back behind the microphone to record this conversation.